Scholastic Probation and Enforced Withdrawal

 - An academic success plan for the next term.

-Upon submitting an application for readmission, students will receive an email from the Academic Recovery Plan adviser informing them of their scheduled time to meet with the Readmission Request Committee.
+Upon submitting an application for readmission, students will receive an email from the Academic Collegiate Enhancement adviser informing them of their scheduled time to meet with the Readmission Request Committee.
 Students should also arrange a meeting with their college dean to occur AFTER their meeting with the Readmission Committee.

 The student will first meet with the Readmission Request Committee.
 The Readmission Request Committee will review the student’s request and send their recommendation to the student’s college dean.
 The student will then meet with their college dean for a final decision.
 The decision for all readmission requests is at the discretion of the student’s college dean.
 If the student is not satisfied with the decision of the college dean, the final level of appeal is with the Associate Vice President for Student Success.